Psychology 041 - Life Span Psychology » Spring 2021 » Test 4

 When young people are first entering the workforce and establishing themselves in their careers, which do they tend to consider to be the MOST important?

-A. pride
+A. pension

 C. extrinsic rewards